alecchendev/alecchendev.github.io/posts/break-crypto.md

 4. [Clever algorithms to come to consensus]
     1. For more on these clever algorithms - see "Decentralization and Proof of Work," "Block Verification in Bitcoin," and "Breaking Down Transaction Validation"

+...

 ## Notes

-[1] This is easy with physical currency, you just pull up your bag of gold and we've got all we need.
-We'll see how this is more nuanced when it comes to digital currency.

-[2] The government enforces the correct usage/management of the currency.
+[1] The government enforces the correct usage/management of the currency.
 They also have the power to create/regulate as much as they want.
 What if your government just kept printing money?
 Well they can.
 Enter hyperinflation, e.g. zimbabwe, venezuala.